akshat1602/Stayora/README.md

 Stayora was built as a portfolio-ready full-stack project to demonstrate practical web development skills across authentication, CRUD operations, server-side rendering, database relationships, third-party API integration, image hosting, search and filter UX, wishlist handling, and booking validation.
 GitHub portfolio READMEs are strongest when they include a concise overview, a project demo, the main technologies used, and a clear explanation of the problem the project solves.

-## Features

-- Secure user authentication with Passport.js.
-- Create, edit, and delete property listings.
-- Upload and manage listing images with Cloudinary.
-- Interactive location maps with Mapbox.
-- Add and delete reviews with star ratings.
-- Wishlist feature to save favorite listings.
-- Real backend search by title, location, and country.
-- Filters for category, minimum price, maximum price, and sorting.
-- Category filter state preservation with existing search and filter parameters.
-- Booking feature with date availability validation.
-- Unavailable booked dates shown on listing pages.
-- Flash messages and session management.
-- Responsive UI with Bootstrap and custom CSS, including the latest empty-state and interface polish updates.

 ## Tech Stack

 - **Backend:** Node.js, Express.js